biomancy/biobit/README.md

 smart pointers to minimize overhead.
 Although this introduces minor runtime costs, it significantly simplifies maintaining memory safety.

-### Struct-Buffer-Builder Triangle

-Many library structures, especially those dealing with IO operations, have three distinct states:

-- **Structure:** Fully defined records meeting all invariants.
-- **Buffer:** A thread-safe, reference-erased memory buffer (`Send + Sync`) for efficient caching.
-- **Builder:** Fully typed but partially initialized structures.

-Ideally, these variants should have identical memory layouts to enable zero-cost conversions between states.
-Currently, this is not guaranteed, requiring manual implementation for Buffers and Builders.
-Future work will introduce derive macros to automate and streamline this process.

 ## Python

 ### `Send` and `Sync` for Python Classes